Loft Conversion Ideas: 19 Amazing Projects to Inspire Your Attic Renovation

 Copious amounts of light filter into the top storey through floor-to-ceiling bifolds on one side and rooflights opposite.
 “I love how the evening sun pours into the bedroom,” says Andrew.

-The loft conversion not only increases the number of bedrooms in the house but allows the home, built on the side of a hill in West Norwood, to enjoy a stunning panoramic view over the skyline of Central London from the master bedroom.
+The loft conversion not only boosts the number of bedrooms in the house, but allows the home, built on the side of a hill in West Norwood, to enjoy a stunning panoramic view over the London skyline from the master bedroom, thanks to a large slim picture window, also from IDSystems.

 Think about how you can retain the character of your home when collecting different loft conversion ideas.
 Sara Hamilton and Steve McMahon joined their households together under one roof and undertook a major renovation to rework this striking Edwardian villa in Muswell Hill.